 Are cockroaches dangerous?

-Roaches are dangerous, yes.
+Cockroaches are dangerous, yes.
 They carry viruses, bacteria, and parasites on their bodies, legs and in their feces which can cause diarrhea, dysentery and other serious health concerns.
 It is important to remember that before infesting homes and businesses, roaches have likely traveled through some very unsanitary places, such as:

-Also, their shed skins and feces often trigger asthma attacks in people; this is especially a concern for young children.
-This is mostly associated with the German roach.
+Also, their shed skins and feces often trigger asthma attacks in people; this is especially a concern for young children; this is mostly associated with the German roach.

 Why do I have a cockroach problem?